Las Vegas sheriff says at least 3 victims in university campus shootings, though conditions unknown

 “They drove too fast and there was no ambulance, just cops.
 It was clearly a shooting,” Lescure said.
 “It could not be something else.”

+Tony Molinaro, an FAA spokesperson, referred a request to comment to Las Vegas law enforcement.

+Classes were canceled at the university, and UNLV's basketball game at the University of Dayton, Ohio, was canceled Wednesday night because of the Las Vegas shootings.

 The shooting occurred in a city still scarred by one of the worst mass killings in U.S. history, the Oct.
 1, 2017, mass shooting at the Mandalay Bay casino in Las Vegas, in which 60 were killed and hundreds more wounded.
-The UNLV campus is just over three miles from that location.
+The UNLV campus is just over 3 miles (5 kilometers) from that location.

 —-

-Associated Press reporter Russ Bynum contributed to this report from Savannah, Georgia.
+Associated Press reporters Terry Tang in Phoenix and Russ Bynum in Savannah, Georgia, contributed to this report.

 Credit: AP